magnumjs/mag.js/README.md

 there are 5 ways to reference an element within a module
 * class name
 * tag name
-* data-bind name
+* data-bind attribute value
 * id
-* or name attribute
+* or name attribute value

 state.h1 will match the first h1 element within a module (element id or parent node)